-If you're a shared owner or leaseholder and report damp and mould to us, we will visit your home to check whether the cause is related to a part of the building we're responsible for - and if it is, we will fix it.
+If you're a shared owner living in a flat or a leaseholder and report damp and mould to us, we will visit your home to check whether the cause is related to a part of the building we're responsible for - and if it is, we will fix it.
 Read our damp and mould policy to learn more about how we will deal with any damp and mould issues in your home and the timescales we will follow to resolve it.